 The Everglades and Biscayne National Parks in Florida are located less than 20 miles from each other, making it possible to visit both parks in one exciting January warm weather trip!

-Everglades National Park is the third largest park in the contiguous 48 states, and there’s a lot to see here, so allow plenty of time!
+Everglades National Park is the third largest park in the contiguous 48 states, and one of the top places to visit in Florida.
+There’s a lot to see here, so allow plenty of time!

 In Shark Valley, in the northern part of the park, don’t miss the Everglades Loop.
 You can either bike the 15 miles, or take the tram tour.
 Look for wildlife: you may see alligators and many species of birds.